yyoshiaki/VIRTUS/README.md

 ## todo

 - [ ] SE mode will be available soon.
 You will be able to apply it to 10x's  `*_R2.fastq.gz`.
+- [ ] describe how to make single virus index.
 - [x] rename tool.